ben-houghton-zz/AzureTextExtractionPipeline/keyphrasejsfunction.md

 <img src="https://github.com/ben-houghton/AzureTextExtractionPipeline/blob/master/images/createjsfunctionwebhookandapi.JPG" width="700">

-This operation will create a direcotry and the scaffolding for a Node.JS based HTTP triggered Function.
+This operation will create a diretory and the scaffolding for a Node.JS based HTTP triggered Function.

 <img src="https://github.com/ben-houghton/AzureTextExtractionPipeline/blob/master/images/createjsfunctionscaffolding.JPG" width="700">

+(If you've done this in a previous lab, you can skill this next bit...)
 Let's do a quick test to check that this scaffold works as expected.
 Click on 'Test' at the right hand edge of the page.
 You'll see a test console where you can change the HTTP request type, add and remove query parameters, headers and request body.
 Edit the request body and replace "name":"Azure" with "name" : "[Your name]".

 e.g.